KarenJoo/KarenJoo/README.md

         Bachelor's degree + Postgraduate Degree in Practical Teacher Education (PPU) from NTNU

         Jurisprudence, Law from Høgskolen i Innlandet (1 year)

+        Graduated from Noroff School of Technology and Digital Media Summer 2024